Warrington bombings

-The Warrington bombings were two separate bomb attacks that took place during early 1993 in Warrington, Cheshire, England.
+The Warrington bombings were two bomb attacks that took place during early 1993 in Warrington, Cheshire, England.
 The first attack happened on 26 February, when a bomb exploded at a gas storage facility.
 This first explosion caused extensive damage, but no injuries.
-While fleeing the scene, the bombers shot and injured a police officer and two of the bombers were caught following a high-speed car chase.
+While fleeing the scene, the bombers shot and injured a police officer and two of the bombers were caught after a high-speed car chase.
 The second attack happened on 20 March, when two smaller bombs exploded in litter bins outside shops and businesses on Bridge Street.
-Two children were killed and a total of 56 people were injured.
+Two children were killed and 56 people were injured.

 The attacks were carried out by the Provisional Irish Republican Army (IRA).
 From the early 1970s, the IRA had been carrying out attacks in both Northern Ireland and England with the stated goal of putting pressure on the UK Government to withdraw from Northern Ireland.
-The IRA is designated a terrorist organisation in the United Kingdom.

 First attack

 On the night of 25 February 1993, three IRA members planted Semtex bombs at the gas holders on Winwick Road, Warrington.
-At 11:45 pm that night, a police officer stopped the three men in a van on Sankey Street.
+At 11:45pm that night, a police officer stopped the three men in a van on Sankey Street.
 As he was questioning them, the IRA members shot him three times and sped off in the van.
-About an hour later they hijacked a car in Lymm, put the driver in the boot and drove off towards Manchester.
-At about 1 am police spotted the car and chased it along the M62 motorway in the direction of Warrington.
+About an hour later, they hijacked a car in Lymm, put the driver in the boot and drove off towards Manchester.
+At about 1am, police spotted the car and chased it along the M62 motorway in the direction of Warrington.
 Shots were fired during the high-speed chase and two police vehicles were hit.
 Police stopped the car on the motorway near Croft and arrested two of the IRA members: Páidric MacFhloinn (age 40) and Denis Kinsella (age 25).
 The third member, Michael Timmins, escaped.
-At 4:10 am on 26 February the bombs exploded at the gas holders, sending a fireball 1000 ft into the sky and causing extensive damage to the facility.
+At 4:10am on 26 February, the bombs exploded at the gas holders, sending a fireball 1000 ft into the sky and causing extensive damage to the facility.
 The emergency services arrived and evacuated about 100 people from their homes.
 There was much disruption to transport that morning as police set up roadblocks and trains were diverted away from Warrington.

 In 1994, MacFhloinn was sentenced to 35 years in prison and Kinsella to 25 years for their part in the bombing.
 John Kinsella (age 49) was sentenced to 20 years for possessing Semtex explosives that he had hidden for the IRA unit.
 These explosives were previously supplied by Libyan dictator Muammar Gaddafi.